hchsiao/ChipCMake/README.md

 -- Build files have been written to: /home/ldap-users/hchsiao/devel/obj_detect/ip/axis_obj_detect/impl
 ```

-Another feature may be useful is that the derivation may contain complex logic (using cmake scripts).
+Another feature may be useful is that the derivation may contain complex routine (implemented in cmake scripts).
 In the above call trace, an SRAM size `2945` is mapped to `3008` due to the memory compiler constraint (must be multiple of 4\*MUX or somthing alike).
 This rule is implemented in the `memory_gen` package.